sinhp/carlvlewis.github.io/resources.md

 [cvStrap][13] -A custom theme available as a NPM for the JSONResume scheme, creating a classic Bootstrap 2.0 components with print and screen stylesheets.

+[dataviz.tools][17] - A curated list of 400+ data visualization tools and libraries.
+Featured on the top of ProductHunt.

 [OpenProcure.Us][14] – Co-founded "Open Procure," a collaborative effort to make more easily accessible often hidden government agency purchasing/procurement limits for open bidding.

 ## Elsewhere